 How to Make Tea With Tea Leaves (Well, Mint Leaves!)

 It couldn’t be easier.
 All you need to make this Dutch tea is a glass, hot water, and fresh mint (use organic and if you want organic mint tea).

 Place a handful of fresh mint in a glass or mug.
 Pour hot water over the leaves and let it steep for a few minutes.
 Add honey if you like your tea on the sweet side.

 Ahhh….I always feel more relaxed and happy after drinking a cup of fresh mint tea.
 Ok, I’m off to make a cup right now. 🙂

 In the Netherlands I’ve always been served hot mint tea in a clear glass or mug, so that’s how I serve it at home, too.
 It’s so pretty to see the green mint leaves, isn’t it?
 If you’re serving tea to several people, give each person their own glass full of mint leaves.
 Keep the mint leaves in the glass as you drink the tea – it smells so good!

 This warming, soothing, low (or no!) calorie tea is delicious on its own or paired with Dutch apple cake or a Stroopwafel.

 - honey (optional)

-What’s great with fresh mint tea?
-French chocolate mendiant!
+What’s also great with fresh mint tea?
+French chocolate mendiants!

 Level Up Your Cookie Game!